A Deeper Perspective On Aging

 - What if we could avoid… or at least postpone most aging related deaths?

 - If 4000 planes crashed every day, wouldn’t the world marshal all its powers to insure aircraft safety, especially if we had no choice but to fly?
+They quickly did it for the dreadful COVID-19, yet suffering and death from aging over time dwarfs that from all viruses combined.

 - Then why isn’t treating aging a #1 priority?